wasp-lang/wasp-bot/README.md

 The bot is deployed automatically on every push to the `production` branch.
 You can also deploy with the Fly CLI by running `fly deploy`.

 The deployed bot has a persistent volume attached to it called `wasp_bot_storage` mounted at `/data` to keep the cache between deployments.
-We configured the `CACHE_FILE_PATH` environment variable to point to `/data/wasp-analytics-cached-events.json`.
+We configured the `WASP_ANALYTICS_CACHED_EVENTS_JSON_PATH` environment variable to point to `/data/wasp-analytics-cached-events.json`.

 You can check production app logs with `fly logs` and SSH into the app container with `fly ssh console`.